-By [3 years after the entry into force of this Regulation], AMLA shall issue guidelines addressed to obliged entities on:
+By ...
+[36 months from the date of entry into force of this Regulation], AMLA shall issue guidelines addressed to obliged entities on:

-- (a) the conditions which are acceptable for obliged entities to rely on information collected by another obliged entity, including in case of remote customer due diligence; - (c) the roles and responsibility of the obliged entities involved in a situation of a reliance of reliance on another obliged entity ; - (d) supervisory approaches to reliance on other obliged entities .
+- (a) the conditions which are acceptable for obliged entities to rely on information collected by another obliged entity, including in the case of remote customer due diligence; - (b) the roles and responsibility of the obliged entities involved in a situation of a reliance on another obliged entity ■; - (c) supervisory approaches to reliance on other obliged entities .